GhostsonAcid/AudioClipboard/README.md

 -----------------------------------------------------------------------------------------------------------------------------

+## Technical Information

-## How This Script Works
+### How This Script Works

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In short, Audio Clipboard works by externally logging all relevant and available data for the copied regions into a file called "AudioClipboard.tsv" in a temporary folder offered by your computer.
-Then, during Pre-Paste, it scans for already-present, usable sources, creates a local 'Region ID Cache' (-another, more permanent .tsv file located in your project's `interchange/` directory), and ultimately imports/embeds the remaining sources needed for successful pasting.
-And finally, during Pasting, it then clones new audio regions into existence via IDs provided by the local cache, and utilizes the data in AudioClipboard.tsv to recreate the copied regions, with original region size, trim, position, gain, envelope, fade lengths, and other states all being preserved in the process.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In a nutshell, Audio Clipboard works by externally logging all relevant and available data for the copied regions into a file called "AudioClipboard.tsv" in a temporary folder offered by your computer.
+Then, during Pre-Paste, it scans for already-present, usable sources, creates a local 'Region ID Cache' (-another, more permanent .tsv file located in your project's `interchange/` directory), and ultimately 'imports'/embeds the remaining sources needed for successful pasting.
+And finally, during Pasting, it then clones new audio regions into existence via IDs provided by the local cache, and then utilizes the data in AudioClipboard.tsv to apply all of the saved, original traits to the clones to recreate the copied regions accordingly.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For further deatil, I've included hundreds of --muted notes all throughout the script itself, describing each step of the process in oftentimes considerable detail.
-Although I now have something like 100-150 pages of hand-writen notes and typed-up documents describing the logic, flow, and structure of various parts of AudioClipboard, I decided it was best to simply incorporate notes and descriptions directly into the script itself (as is common), -for myself down the road, as well as any others who are interested (or those looking to address a bug or two).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For further detail, I've included hundreds of --muted notes all throughout the script itself, describing each step of the process in oftentimes considerable detail.
+Although I now have something like 100-150 pages of hand-writen notes and typed-up documents describing the logic, flow, and structure of various parts of AudioClipboard, I decided it was best to simply incorporate notes and descriptions directly into the script itself (as is common), for myself down the road, as well as any others who might be interested (or those looking to address a bug or two).

 ### The Pre-Paste Process